 However, most people just don’t pick up on this simple fact.
 Or, they’re just too uninformed to care.

-How Fruits and Veggies Change Your Risk For Dementia
+How Fruits and Veggies Change Your Risk For Memory Loss

 Take fruits and vegetables, for instance.
 Everyone knows you’re supposed to eat fruits and veggies as part of a balanced diet.
 However, for most people, that might mean eating one serving at dinner, or maybe two to three servings split up over the day.